-Bedbugs are cream colored to brown, but they turn reddish brown after they eat.
+Bedbugs are tiny insects that bite people at night while sleeping and hide during the day.
+They do not fly but can move very fast.
 People who are bitten by bedbugs may find itchy spots on their skin, which can lead to scratching.
 If the scratching breaks the skin, the sores can get infected.
 Some people may have a large skin reaction to the bites, while others in the same home may notice nothing at all.

 Signs and Symptoms

 A bedbug bite can look like a mosquito bite or not show anything at all.
 The bite may have a red dot in the center of a raised, red and swollen area.
 It often does not itch right away.
 Bites usually occur where skin is not covered- the face, neck, arms, hands, legs and feet.
 They are usually clustered in a straight row.